Stellarium/stellarium/util/locations-editor/README.txt

 Usage
 -----

-If you run it from the /utils directory, it will be able to sniff out and load the checkout's base_locations.txt file in the /data directory.
+If you run it from the /utils/locations-editor directory, it will be able to detect and load the checkout's base_locations.txt file in the /data directory.

+If Qt Creator had built the project in a subdirectory (/debug or /release), set the working directory ("Projects" -> "Run Settings") to the /locations-editor directory, otherwise the application won't detect base_locations.txt.

 The "Also save as binary" option is automatically checked if a project list is loaded and unchecked when a user list is loaded.